One of the most common ways to make a gift to Carnegie Mellon University is to write a check, make a payment by a credit card, or donate online.

 A gift of cash is the simplest way to make an outright gift.
 All you need to do is write a check payable to Carnegie Mellon University, and drop it in the mail.
 You may deduct the full amount of your donation up to 60% of your adjusted gross income.
 You may carry forward all unused deduction for up to five additional years.
 When asked for a gift, most people think of the amount available to them in their checking or savings accounts.
 However, you may also make a cash gift using your credit card.

-Susan McNeil would like to make an immediate $15,000 gift to Carnegie Mellon University.
-Susan could write a check for this amount and earn a charitable deduction equal to $15,000.
-Alternatively, Susan could make a gift using her credit card by calling CMU's gift planning department on the phone, responding to a mailing, or by donating online through Carnegie Mellon's website.
+Erma Hubbard would like to make an immediate $15,000 gift to Carnegie Mellon University.
+Erma could write a check for this amount and earn a charitable deduction equal to $15,000.
+Alternatively, Erma could make a gift using her credit card by calling CMU's gift planning department on the phone, responding to a mailing, or by donating online through Carnegie Mellon's website.
 Gifts of checks and those made via credit cards are considered cash gifts.

-- Susan will gain the satisfaction of supporting the immediate priorities of Carnegie Mellon.
+- Erma will gain the satisfaction of supporting the immediate priorities of Carnegie Mellon.